-Guests will have a room with private bath, TV, air conditioning, coffee maker and a private patio.
+Guests will have a room with a private bath, TV, air conditioning, coffee maker, and a private patio.
 There are shared kitchen facilities if you’re looking to save on cooking.

 You can also enjoy free and secure parking if you plan to drive in the area.

 Mid-Range Accommodation – Holiday Inn Express and Suites Ybor City

 Located just to the east of downtown Tampa in the Ybor City part of town, the Holiday Inn Express and Suites is your best mid-range bet for hotels in the Tampa area.